hechong/hupili.github.com/articles/mac-jumpstart.md

    If you have `control+xxx` in your impression from previous experience, try `command+xxx`. e.g. `command+c` for copy, `command+v` for paste, `command+s` for save, etc.
    This single tip can help you get back half of the efficiency.
+   * Treat `command` as `ctrl` and `option` as `alt`.
+   Many operation applies with this simple mapping. e.g. Use `command` and mouse to select non-consecutive texts. e.g. Use `option` and mouse to select a vertical block.
    * Use `command+option+esc` to force quit an application (like `alt+f4` in many other systems).